-Arch has a market-based compensation program and actively benchmarks its hourly and salaried positions to ensure market alignment relative to our direct competitors for talent.
+Arch has a market-based compensation program and actively benchmarks its hourly and salaried positions to promote market alignment relative to our direct competitors for talent.
 In addition, Arch and its subsidiaries offer a comprehensive benefits package to all full-time employees.
 This package addresses the needs of its employees and their families in the areas of medical, prescription, dental, vision, life insurance and retirement.
-The company also offers multiple wellness incentives, programs and tools for the well-being of our employees and dependents.
+The company also offers multiple wellness incentives, continuing education programs and tools for the well-being of our employees and dependents.

-Arch and its subsidiaries are committed to providing a fair and living wage to all employees, and provide some of the highest-paying jobs - as well as some of the most attractive benefits packages - in each of the communities in which they operate.
+Arch and its subsidiaries are committed to providing a fair and living wage to all employees, and provide some of the highest-paying jobs-as well as some of the most attractive benefits packages-in each of the communities in which they operate.
 The company recognizes employees' rights to collective bargaining and freedom of association.

 In 2021, Arch commissioned its new, \$400 million Leer South mine, bringing total employment at the Leer and Leer South mine complexes to over 1,100 employees.
-As with each of Arch's mining operations, the Leer and Leer South mines provide some of the highest wage jobs in the northern West Virginia region and a highly competitive benefits package.
-Arch assists its employees in their retirement planning through an award-winning 401(k) plan that boasts a 95 percent company participation rate and an average employee account balance of \$146,000.
+As with each of Arch's mining operations, the Leer and Leer South mines provide some of the highest wage jobs in the northern West Virginia region along with a highly competitive benefits package.
+In addition, the company recently established a medical clinic operated exclusively for Arch employees and their families and located in a centralized and convenient location for the Leer and Leer South workforce.
+This clinic provides an array of general primary care services, including acute and preventive care.